aleksey-hoffman/sigma-file-manager/CONTRIBUTING.md

 # Contributing

-⚠️ Before you write any code, keep in mind PRs are now only available to contibutors.
-If you want to become a contributor, create a new issue or a discussion and propose your changes so we can discuss it first.
-If we decide to proceed with these changes, then you might get the contributor role and create a PR.
+⚠️ Before you implement any changes, create a new issue / discussion so we can discuss it first and decide if we should add it.

 ## How to contribute